Hygienic macro: Program-defined function redefinition

 The use site redefines user-defined-operator and hence changes the behavior of the macro.

 Strategies used in languages that lack hygienic macros

 The hygiene problem can be resolved with conventional macros using several alternative solutions.

 Obfuscation

-The simplest solution, if temporary storage is needed during the expansion of a macro, is to use unusual variables names in the macro in the hope that the same names will never be used by the rest of the program.
+The simplest solution, if temporary storage is needed during macro expansion, is to use unusual variables names in the macro in hope that the same names will never be used by the rest of the program.